-Before testing whether lrd could successfully replicate human coded free recall data, we again needed to determine the optimal cutoff value for this function that would maximize the number of correct hits (e.g., true positives) while minimizing the number of false positives and false negatives.
+Before testing whether lrd could successfully replicate human coded free-recall data, we again needed to determine the optimal cutoff value for this function that would maximize the number of correct hits (e.g., true positives) while minimizing the number of false positives and false negatives.
 To do so, we again turn to a series of sensitivity and specificity analyses for each the three datasets.
-These analyses followed the same design used when validating the cued recall functions.
+These analyses followed the same design used when validating the cued-recall functions.
 Table 5 displays sensitivity and specificity percentages for each dataset computed at each of the selected cutoff values.
 Each of the three datasets displayed a similar pattern of results.
-Sensitivity and specificity were maximized when the Levenshtein distance was set at either 2 (ad-hoc and categorical lists) or 3 (unrelated lists).
-As such, we propose that using a cutoff of 2 at scoring provides the best method to mitigate false positives and negatives, though we note that differences in sensitivity/specificity were small for cutoff values between 1 and 3.
+Sensitivity and specificity were maximized when the Levenshtein distance was set at either 2 (ad-hoc and categorical lists) or 3 (unrelated lists), though both cutoffs were very similar, indicating that either cutoff would be appropriate.
 Finally, prop_correct_free() allows this value to be edited as desired, providing users with maximum control over the scoring process.

 Analyses and Results

 We next conducted a series of analyses that tested whether free recall data scored with lrd successfully replicates the results from the original human coded dataset.
 First, we provide descriptive statistics of recall rates for both the original and rescored datasets.
 Next, we test whether these recall rates differ as a function of coding.
-Finally, we conclude this section by computing the inter-rater reliability between the human and lrd coded datasets.
+Finally, we conclude this section by computing the inter-rater reliability between the human- and lrd-coded datasets.

 Replication of Free Recall Studies

 First, data from each of the three list types were scored with lrd using all 6 Levenshtein distance cutoff values between 0 and 5.
 Next, three one-way ANOVAs were used to test whether recall rates differed between the seven scoring types (the six lrd scoring criteria plus the human coded data) for each of the three study list types.
 For completeness, means, 95% CI’s and Cohen’s d effect size indices for all comparisons are reported in Table 6.
 Beginning with the categorical list items, no significant differences were detected between the human coded data or the lrd scored data at any of the Levenshtein distance cutoff values, F(6, 833) = 1.22, MSE = 220.57, p = .290, η2G = .009.
 Additionally, this pattern replicated for the ad-hoc lists F(6, 833) < 1, MSE = 228.51, p = .950, η2G = .002, and the unrelated lists, F(6, 833) < 1, MSE = 241.92, p = .996, η2G < .001.
-As such, using lrd to score free recall responses did not result in significant changes in outcome across any of the datasets, regardless of whether a strict or lenient scoring criterion was selected.
-Thus, the results of these analyses suggest that lrd is able to code free recall data equivalently to human coders.
+As such, using lrd to score free-recall responses did not result in significant changes in outcome across any of the datasets, regardless of whether a strict or lenient scoring criterion was selected.
+Thus, the results of these analyses suggest that lrd is able to code free-recall data equivalently to human coders.

 Inter-Rater Reliability